CSP-Master/Post-Test-Review/docs/submission.md

 # Submission Instructions

-1. Start by making an editable copy of the [submission template][template] for this assignment.
-If you need tips on how to do this, expand the instructions below.
-Then…
-1. Make sure that you have completed the [template][] completely.
+1. After you have completed the post-test review submit it through Canvas.
-1. Submit as usual.
+1. Make an appointment to go over the review with me after school or during lunch on an A day.

 {% include submission-boilerplate.html %}